 I am starting a series of small articles about different aspects of anxiety.
 This is the first short article about foods you should avoid if you suffer from anxiety.
 So if you suffer from anxiety you will want to avoid these 5 foods.

-If you want to know more watch out for a great Clean Food Programme that I am going to sell for only $9.99, which will feature easy to follow step by step support guide, eBook, resource cheat sheet and mind map about Clean Food.
+If you want to know more watch out for a great Clean Food Programme that I am going to give away for only $9.99, which will feature easy to follow step by step support guide, eBook, resource cheat sheet and mind map about Clean Food.
 Not forgetting the great tasty recipes you will love to cook, be proud to serve to your family, knowing that your anxiety is being eliminated and your family are fit and healthy by eating Clean Food.
-If you want to notified when published, please subscribe.
+If you want to be notified when published, please subscribe.

 Right now, I am sure if you think about it you are probably already aware that your emotions can significantly influence what you eat.
 However, did you also know that what you eat can dramatically affect your mood?
 If you didn’t already know, some foods could worsen your anxiety.
 According to research conducted by Harvard Health, simple food choices can make a difference in how you feel.
 Here are five foods that you should avoid if you suffer from anxiety or any other neurotic condition.